xchwarze/ha-samsungtv-custom/README.md

 This is a custom component to allow control of SamsungTV devices in [HomeAssistant](https://home-assistant.io).
 Is a modified version of the built-in [samsungtv](https://www.home-assistant.io/integrations/samsungtv/) with some extra features.<br/>
 **This plugin is only for 2016+ TVs model!** (maybe all tizen family)

+Development for this project relies solely on donations, so if you enjoy this component, please consider [becoming a patron](https://www.patreon.com/powder_tech) or [donating](https://powder.media/donate) to ensure it's continued survival.

 # Additional Features:

 * Ability to send keys using a native Home Assistant service